M/FP National Open

 Fill in the application form correctly and adhere to the specifications

-Be strategic: whilst all types of work are considered, a piece that encompassed the entire space might not be workable.
+Be strategic: whilst all types of work are considered, a piece that encompasses the entire space might not be workable.

 About the selection panel: